-Organisational Development - To provide funding for organisation development to create capacity within the organisation.
+Organisational Development - To provide funding for organisation development to create capacity within the organisation, including the support of apprenticeship and intern programmes.

-Pathfinder - To help Coastal Communities adapt to coastal changes.
+Pathfinder - To help coastal communities adapt to coastal changes.
 The balance represents grant funding that has been received that has been fully allocated to projects to deliver the Pathfinder objectives but has not yet been spent.